U.S. VIRGIN ISLANDS

 Between 1940 and 1942, the War Department acquired approximately 2,581 acres to create Benedict Field.
 The Army Air Corps utilized Benedict Field as an auxiliary field for Borinquen Field in Puerto Rico.
 A fighter squadron was stationed at the site; it was also used as an aircraft reconnaissance outpost and training base for missions required in the Caribbean Frontier.
 A garrison of approximately 1,000 men were stationed at Benedict Field, and the Field included housing, a landing field with two runways, roads, utilities, storage facilities and an air warning station on a nearby hill.
 The site also included a bombing area for practice bombs, a small arms range and a magazine storage area.
-The Municipality of St. Croix owns the majority of the site and uses it for a municipal airport.
-St. Croix Alumina (a private company), US Virgin Island Air National Guard, highways, horse racetrack and a drag racetrack also are on the site.
+The Municipality of St. Croix currently owns the majority of the site and uses it for a municipal airport.
+St. Croix Alumina (a private company), US Virgin Islands Air National Guard, a highway, a horse racetrack and a motorcar drag strip also are on the site.

 Fort Frederik (2) (Museum)